noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 ### gotchas

-- generally all lambdas/partials passed to ZIO must be passed by name =>
+- generally all arguments are passed by name to ensure side effects are managed by ZIO at runtime and not directly executed when instantiated
+- any value that actually fails or runs forever should be considered a failure and not a success

 ```scala
 // somewhere define what your workflow does